The Christmas Song: Second recording

 Recorded at WMCA Radio Studios, New York City, August 19, 1946.
 First record issue.
 Label credit: The King Cole Trio with String Choir (Nat King Cole, vocals & piano; Oscar Moore, guitarist; Johnny Miller, bassist; Jack "The Bear" Parker, drummer; Charlie Grean, arranger and conductor of 4 string players and a harpist).
 Lacquer disc master #981.
-Issued November 1946 as Capitol 311 (78rpm).
+Issued November 1946 as Capitol 311 (78 rpm).
 It is available on the Cole compilation CDs Capitol Collectors Series and Christmas for Kids: From One to Ninety-Two, as well as on a CD called The Holiday Album, which has 1940s Christmas songs recorded by Cole and Bing Crosby.

 Third recording

 Recorded at Capitol Studios at 5515 Melrose Avenue in Hollywood, on August 24, 1953.
 It was the song's first magnetic tape recording.
 Label credit: The King Cole Trio with String Choir (Nat King Cole, vocals; Buddy Cole, pianist; John Collins, guitarist; Charlie Harris, bassist; Lee Young, drummer; Ann Stockton, harp; Charlie Grean, Pete Rugolo and Nelson Riddle, orchestral arrangement; Nelson Riddle, orchestra conductor).
 Master #11726, take 11.
-Issued November 1953 as the "new" Capitol 90036(78rpm) / F90036(45rpm) (Capitol first issued 90036 in 1950 with the second recording).
-Correct label credit issued on October 18, 1954, as Capitol 2955 (78rpm) / F2955 (45rpm).
+Issued November 1953 as the "new" Capitol 90036 (78 rpm) / F90036 (45 rpm) (Capitol first issued 90036 in 1950 with the second recording).
+Correct label credit issued on October 18, 1954, as Capitol 2955 (78 rpm) / F2955 (45 rpm).
 Label credit: Nat "King" Cole with Orchestra Conducted by Nelson Riddle.
 This recording is available on the Cole compilation CD Cole, Christmas, & Kids, as well as on the various-artists CDs Ultimate Christmas and Casey Kasem Presents All Time Christmas Favorites.
 It was also included, along with both 1946 recordings, on the Mosaic Records box set The Complete Capitol Recordings of the Nat King Cole Trio.